dxprog/dxprog.com/posts/systems-architecture-in-the-unknown.md

 Say you have 16 different sources you need to get data for once per minute.
 Currently, you have 16 async ops queued.
 Now, when each of those resolves, you're getting 100 posts back from reddit and each of those items is going to need to be acted on, either to create a new post entry or update stats about an old one.
 Okay, 1600 async ops.
 If the post is new you're going to need to do the following:

-[list][item]need to make an entry in MySQL with all the post data. asyncOps += 1[/item] [item]determine where the source data is being hosted.
+- need to make an entry in MySQL with all the post data. asyncOps += 1

+- determine where the source data is being hosted.
 If it's an image, cool.
-Go to step 4[/item] [item]if it's not an image and, say, an album on imgur, we need to resolve that to a list of images. asyncOps += 1[/item] [item]we know what images to get, so now we need to retrieve them. this can be done either by external request or a cached version in a mongo store.
-Either way, asyncOps += numberOfImages[/item]
+Go to step 4

+- if it's not an image and, say, an album on imgur, we need to resolve that to a list of images. asyncOps += 1

+- we know what images to get, so now we need to retrieve them. this can be done either by external request or a cached version in a mongo store.
+Either way, asyncOps += numberOfImages

-[item]once the image has downloaded, cached (which can add yet another asyncOp), and processed, we need to create a row for it in MySQL. asyncOps += 1[/item]
+- once the image has downloaded, cached (which can add yet another asyncOp), and processed, we need to create a row for it in MySQL. asyncOps += 1

-[item]once the above operation has comeback with an image ID, we need to save a local copy of the image for serving (asyncOps += 1) and also save a copy to an Amazon S3 store for archival (asyncOp += 1)[/item]
+- once the above operation has comeback with an image ID, we need to save a local copy of the image for serving (asyncOps += 1) and also save a copy to an Amazon S3 store for archival (asyncOp += 1)

-[item]assuming all of that was successful, we need to associate the image to the post, creating yet another row in another table. asyncOps += 1[/item]
+- assuming all of that was successful, we need to associate the image to the post, creating yet another row in another table. asyncOps += 1

-[item]assuming all of the above was successful, an object is created from the post and image data and stored in mongo for consumption by the frontend. asyncOps += 1[/item][/list]
+- assuming all of the above was successful, an object is created from the post and image data and stored in mongo for consumption by the frontend. asyncOps += 1

 So, at an absolute minimum, that's 7 asynchronous operations per new post.
 Remember, there could very well be 1600 of these, all that need to be resolved within a minute and the whole operation starts all over again.
 But, when you have so many waiting operations, things start to fall through the cracks; HTTP calls stop resolving, MySQL calls are either never made or just never heard from again.
 It's a bad situation.
 To get around that problem, I cobbled together a queue system.
 Reddit requests and post creation/updates are tossed in a big array which is processed every tenth of a second.
 Added to that, every time an async request is made, a counter is incremented so that the queue system will stop processing once there are so many active async operations.
 Were I to set that number to one, effectively I've just gone back to synchronous code.
 I initially set the limiter to 100, though due to a problem I will discuss in just a moment, brought it down to 50.
 And even then, there are issues.
 But, for the most part, everything updates within the 1 minute time period and hums along nicely.
 Until...